LucasDondo/Hackintosh-Lenovo-IdeaPad-330-15IKB-81DE/README.md

 [Here](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#ethernet) it says that by using RealtekRTL8111 v2.3.0 the kext may not work and even though I installed v2.4.0, it did not work. v2.2.2 did the work.

-WiFi will just work with [itlwm](https://github.com/OpenIntelWireless/itlwm) (and [SecureBootModel](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#misc) has to be in "Default", because using "Disabled" [this](https://github.com/OpenIntelWireless/itlwm/issues/301) happens).
+WiFi will just work with [itlwm](https://github.com/OpenIntelWireless/itlwm) (and [SecureBootModel](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#misc) has to be in _Default_, because using _Disabled_ [this](https://github.com/OpenIntelWireless/itlwm/issues/301) happens).
 Bluetooth does not work with [this](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) kext, but it does need IntelBluetoothInjector (same link as before) to turn it on and off.

 ## Sleep

-If when it goes to sleep, it continuously uses hardware to do tasks (partial wake, sleep, partial wake, sleep, and so on), do [this](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html).
-That partial wake is called darkwake.
+If when it goes to sleep, it continuously goes like...
+Partial wake, sleep, partial wake, sleep, and so on, do [this](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html).
+That partial wake is called **darkwake**.

 Another issue with sleep is that it requires two keypresses to wake completely.
 To solve this, I followed [this](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html) guide.
-The [third method](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-3-configuring-darkwake) worked, using darkwake=0.
+The [third method](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-3-configuring-darkwake) worked, using `darkwake=0`.

 ## Trackpad

 There is no way to make it work since it is both I2C and ALPS.
 See [the issue I created in GitHub](https://github.com/VoodooI2C/VoodooI2C/issues/358#event-3638746641).

 Since there is no way to make it work, we won't use SSDT-GPI0.aml (it's useless in our case).

+**Edit**: see [here](https://github.com/VoodooI2C/VoodooI2C/issues/358#issuecomment-939154909) what someone suggested.
+It may work, but I can't tell first-hand.

 # Notes